Crisis-Tested Experts Responding Wherever Disaster Occurs

 CTEH Toxicologists were heavily involved within in the Public Health Unit established for the response.
 They coordinated daily with regulatory counterparts in the State Departments of Health to review and compare worker exposure data to applicable risk-based standards, prepare daily data summaries, and recommend issuance of health advisories, as necessary.
 Additionally, in response to the rapidly expanding response workforce, CTEH was asked to develop a program to onboard new responders, provide required safety training, and design industrial hygiene programs for the protection of the response community.
 Our industrial hygienists designed IH programs from the ground up for the entire organization which eventually numbered approximately 30,000+ individuals.

-Data Gathering & Reporting
+Data Gathering and Reporting

 The program included exposure assessments, heat stress assessments, ergonomics, noise, ventilation, and indoor air quality components.
 We collected over 450,000 real-time readings and had a total of 28 fixed station monitoring located in communities during the response.
 Personnel were also responsible for collecting and reporting exposure assessments for over 25,000 employees, meeting regulation requirements of report deliverable within 15 days.
 All data collected went through a rigorous data quality control program before reporting and presentation to employees and regulatory agencies.